Compact Neural Network Algorithm for Electrocardiogram Classification: Methodology

 \subsection{Signal preprocessing}

-The MIT-BIH Arrhythmia Database electrocardiograms were processed using a downsampling algorithm to reduce the sampling frequency to 257 Hz, matching the sampling frequency of the St. Petersburg INCART Database.
-The data were divided into 5-second segments, resulting in a dataset with 1,285 features.
-Each row was labeled according to the arrhythmic disorder it presented, with proper labeling in both original databases.
-Subsequently, we applied a moving average algorithm to all data with a window size of 12 to smooth the signals and significantly reduce noise without removing substantial information.
-This process led to a dataset with 1,273 features.
-The data was also normalized to a range of 0 to 1 using the min-max scaling algorithm.
+To standardize the data and ensure compatibility of all samples with the training phase, we performed thorough signal preprocessing.
+The MIT-BIH Arrhythmia Database ECG signals were processed using a downsampling algorithm to reduce the sampling frequency to 257 Hz, matching the sampling frequency of the St. Petersburg INCART Database.

+Importantly, the signals were divided into 5-second segments.
+This process generated a dataset with 1,285 features.
+Each feature represents the electrical signal, measured in millivolts (mV).
+Subsequently, we applied a moving average algorithm to all samples with a window size of 12 samples to smooth the signals.
+This approach significantly reduced noise without compromising substantial information from the raw data.
+This final step led to a dataset with 1,273 features.
+Finally, the data was normalized to a range of 0 to 1 using the min-max scaling algorithm.